KristianColville1/raza-noodles/README.md

 This feature allows users to send Raza Noodles a message and is another way to reach them.

-- The user must fill in their personal information correctly to be able submit a response, and the page instructs them on how to do so.
+- The user must fill in their personal information correctly to be able submit feedback, and the page instructs them on how to do so.

-- Within this page is a dummy form that allows the user to share their experience while also allowing Raza Noodles to possibly receive feedback.
+    - Alerts the user for example if an entry is missing or an email is invalid.

-The form currently does not send an email to the user's address but in up comming projects I intend to implement this feature fully.
+- It is a dummy form that allows the user to share their experience while also allowing Raza Noodles to 'possibly' receive feedback.

 ![contact page](/assets/images/features/contact-page.png)